Models of protein production along the cell cycle: an investigation of possible sources of noise: Discussion

 In the end, we can compare the results of our models with the experiments.
-Firstly, one can remark that the profile of the mean production $\E{P_{s}/V(s)}$ (the plain line in Figure~\ref{fig:mod2_va_ratio_and_profile_AdK}) during the cell cycle corresponds to the one observed experimentally in \cite{walker_generation_2016}.
-Furthermore, the maximum deviation of the average $\E{P_{s}/V(s)}$ around the global average protein $\Ehat{P/V}$ (red dashed line in Figure~\ref{fig:mod2_va_ratio_and_profile_AdK}) is between $2\%$ and $4\%$ for all the proteins of our models, and Walker et al. measure such fluctuations also around $2\%$ of the global average for genes at different positions on the chromosome (see Figure 1.d and Figure S6.b of \cite{walker_generation_2016}).
+Firstly, one can remark that the profile of the mean production $\E{P(t)/V(t)}$ (the plain line in Figure~\ref{fig:mod2_va_ratio_and_profile_AdK} is representative of all cells) during the cell cycle corresponds to the one observed experimentally in \cite{walker_generation_2016}.
+Furthermore, the maximum deviation of the average $\E{P(t)/V(t)}$ around the global average protein $\Ehat{P/V}$ (red dashed line in Figure~\ref{fig:mod2_va_ratio_and_profile_AdK}) is between $2\%$ and $4\%$ for all the proteins of our models, and Walker et al. measure such fluctuations also around $2\%$ of the global average for genes at different positions on the chromosome (see Figure 1.d and Figure S6.b of \cite{walker_generation_2016}).

-Secondly, we compared the global protein fluctuations predicted in our models with those measured in Taniguchi et al. Figure~\ref{fig:final_pannel} shows, for every gene, the protein CV (defined as $\Vhat{P/V}/\Ehat{P/V}^{2}$) against the average protein concentration $\Ehat{P/V}$; it is compared with the same results obtained by \cite{taniguchi_quantifying_2010} (corresponding to the Figure~2.B of this article).
-It appears that the noise approximately scales inversely the average protein concentration like in the first ``intrinsic noise'' regime of \cite{taniguchi_quantifying_2010}.
+Secondly, we compared the global mRNA and protein fluctuations predicted in our models with those measured in Taniguchi et al. Figures~\ref{fig:final_pannel1} and~\ref{fig:final_pannel} shows respectively, for every gene, the protein CV of mRNAs and proteins (resp. defined as $\Vhat{M/V}/\Ehat{M/V}^{2}$ and $\Vhat{P/V}/\Ehat{P/V}^{2}$) against their respective average concentration (resp. $\Ehat{M/V}$ and $\Ehat{P/V}$); it is compared in both cases with the same results obtained experimentally (respectively corresponding to measurements shown in Figures~2.D and~2.B of \cite{taniguchi_quantifying_2010}).
+For the mRNAs (Figure~\ref{fig:final_pannel1}), the noise globally scales inversely the average mRNA concentration.
+Experimental measurements in \cite{taniguchi_quantifying_2010} -- made using the FISH technique for 137 of the highest expressed mRNAs -- show a similar tendency (the CVs are normalized on the figure because the uncertainty in the cell volume at birth can introduce a shift, but the shape of the normalized CV of both experimental and simulated CV remains exactly the same regardless of this effect).
+For the protein CV (Figure~\ref{fig:final_pannel}), it appears that the noise approximately scales inversely the average protein concentration like in the first ``intrinsic noise'' regime of \cite{taniguchi_quantifying_2010}.
 But unlike in the \cite{taniguchi_quantifying_2010} experiment, there is no lower plateau for highly expressed proteins: for the highest produced proteins, the CV should be in the order of $10^3$ fold higher than the one predicted.
 It confirms that the features considered here cannot correctly explain the noise observed experimentally.